riboviz/riboviz/docs/developer/create-test-data-repository.md

 For data corresponding to a release, create a repository, `test-data-<TAG>`, within the [riboviz](https://github.com/riboviz) project on GitHub.
 For example: `test-data-2.0`.

+Rename `master` branch to `main`:

+* Go to your repository page on GitHub.
+* Click Settings.
+* Click Branches.
+* In Default branches table, click pen icon to right of master.
+* Enter main.
+* Click Rename branch.

 ## Clone a local copy of the new repository

 ```console